jnozzi/cocoadev.com/markdown/ITunesPartyInterface.md

-Does anyone else think that using an General/NSTableHeaderCell to indicate the *selection* of an General/NSTableView is a bad UI idea?
+Does anyone else think that using an NSTableHeaderCell to indicate the *selection* of an NSTableView is a bad UI idea?
 This site is primarily devoted to implemention in Cocoa, but I wonder if it might be nice to start up some discussion about **design**.
 It's been mentioned here and there, but I'd like to see a bit more.
 Comments?
 Questions?
 ----
 I like it, it's all transparent and stuff too.
 However, it certainly could've been done better.
 ----